 More people than ever are working from home.
 Some people freelance, others run a business from home, and more work for a company – but from the comfort of home.
 Setting up a home office for remote work for your comfort and productivity is key to getting more done from home.
+That’s why I’ve created a home office setup guide for you for the new year.

 A home office has long been a mainstay of many professionals, and it is quite personal.
 The home office should be where you can work in peace and feel creative or motivated to get your work done.

 If you have a home business or freelance, it started as a small enterprise, but you need more space.
-As you look for your new piece of real estate, it is essential to keep the idea of a home office firmly in your mind.
+As you look for your new piece of real estate, it is essential to keep the idea of a home office firmly in mind.

 Here are several solutions for setting up your home office for remote work and what you should consider as you do so.

-Space for Home Office
+Space For Home Office

 Ideally, you shouldn’t be working in a basement as this will not give you the light you need to be productive and motivated.
 You should be looking for a space that is free from foot traffic from other people who live in the home.